jedisct1/vistrutah/README.md

 # Vistrutah Block Cipher Implementation

-This is a portable C implementation of the Vistrutah large block cipher with optimized versions for:
+This is a C implementation of the Vistrutah large block cipher optimized for:
-- **ARM64**: Using NEON intrinsics with crypto extensions (Apple Silicon, ARM servers)
 - **x86-64**: Using AES-NI, AVX2, AVX512, and VAES instructions (Intel/AMD processors)

 ## Overview